thesephist/sistine/content/docs/tpl.md

 description: The canonical reference manual for Sistine's templating language and system
 ---

 Sistine's main job is to take each page from the content directory and render it into a full HTML page using a _template_.
-Sistine's page templates are HTML files with extra template directives modeled after Ink's `std.format` function, with standard page variables and extra formatting instructions.
+Sistine's page templates are HTML files with extra template directives modeled after Ink's `std.format` function.
 The rest of this page details this templating system, and how Sistine finds these templates.

 ## Templating language and directives